Sleepaway Camp II: Unhappy Campers: Development and filming

 Jerry Silva, who had served as a co-producer on Sleepaway Camp, approached Double Helix Films about producing a follow-up to the film.
 Michael Hitchcock, then a staffer at Double Helix, was assigned to write both Sleepaway Camp II and Sleepaway Camp III: Teenage Wasteland and did so under the pseudonym of Fritz Gordon.
 Michael A. Simpson, a filmmaker based in Atlanta, Georgia, was hired as director in the fall of 1987 and shot both Sleepaway Camp II and III back-to-back in order to keep the production budgets at $1 million or less.
+Simpson and Hitchcock felt that the "teen slasher film" genre had become "thematically exhausted" at the time.
+They decided to push the film into a comedic, self-referential direction, focusing on dark humor.
+Despite being producers, Stan Wakefield and Silva could not understood or contribute to the production process, leaving the line producing to Simpson.
+A YMCA youth camp in Waco, Georgia was used for the fictional Camp Rolling Hills.
+Filming began on September 20 and wrapped on October 9, 1987.
+Angela's dream sequence was shot to pad out the film to the required 80 minutes.